UrbinCedric/UrbinCedric/README.md

 I'm Cédric, full-stack developer & it project manager at Rotyre s.à r.l. & Mullerpneus Pneus s.à r.l.

+## What am I doing?

-With the rapid advancement in technologies, it is becoming increasingly clear to me that the digitization of companies is becoming increasingly important.
+With the rapid advancement in technologies, it is becoming increasingly clear to me that the digitization is becoming increasingly important.
+With less time & higher demand, it is critical to max out the efficiency of the product you are trying to sell. 📈

-At Rotyre, I am currently bringing Rotyre to the next level of digitalisation & innovate the process to bring the international success even further! 🎉
+At Rotyre, I am currently bringing the company to the next level of digitalization & innovate the process to bring the international success even further!
+I am hoping to be able to forward my career as developer & consultant to help people & businesses that really deserve it! 🎉

 ## Current tech stack: